Martin Sorrell: WPP

 In 1985, Sorrell privately invested in Wire and Plastic Products plc, a British wire shopping basket manufacturer, and joined it full-time as chief executive in 1986.
 He began to acquire "below-the-line" advertising-related companies, purchasing 18 in three years, including in 1987 when he stunned the agency world with a $566 million hostile takeover of J. Walter Thompson.

 Sorrell followed this in 1989 with another dramatic hostile $825 million buy of Ogilvy and Mather.
 Group chairman David Ogilvy publicly referred to Sorrell as an "odious little shit".

 Since 2000, WPP also acquired two more integrated, global agency networks, Young & Rubicam and Grey.

-In 2005 Sorrell sold £9m of shares in WPP at the end of a restricted stock holding period.
-He also agreed to change a contract with the company which had been much criticised by institutional shareholders in WPP as being unfairly written in Sorrell's favour.
-Under the previous agreement if Sorrell had been terminated, it would have led to a very large payout; the new agreement provided him instead with no termination payment.

-Shareholders have criticised aspects of corporate governance at WPP.
-This came to the fore again in 2006 with the advent of two court cases revolving around alleged corruption in an Italian subsidiary and contract disputes with the US launch of the OK! magazine.

 In June 2008 WPP drew criticism for the involvement of an agency, 'Imago', in which WPP's Y&R subsidiary held a minority interest, with the ZANU-PF presidential campaign in Zimbabwe.
 A report by the Financial Times found out that Imago was employed by Robert Mugabe's campaign for reelection to the presidency of Zimbabwe.
 WPP subsequently divested Y&R's minority interests in Zimbabwe.